The Truth About Sex After 50

 Myth: Beyond a certain age, people have little interest in sex

-Find out how one woman learned to keep feeling sexy after 60.
+Here’s how one woman learned to keep feeling sexy after 60.

 Myth: As a man ages, he loses his ability to get an erection

 Fact: Aging itself is not a cause of erectile dysfunction.
 However, diminishing hormone levels do precipitate some changes.
 A man may need more physical stimulation to become aroused, and his erection may not be quite as firm as when he was younger—but sex is no less pleasurable.
-While a 25-year-old man might be able to get a second erection as quickly as fifteen minutes after an ejaculation, a 50-year-old man might need several hours.

 Don’t miss this urologist’s responses to men’s most embarrassing sexual health questions.